 Internships

 Great Hollow offers paid summer internships to undergraduate or graduate students who are majoring in the natural sciences and have a strong academic record and an interest in field biology.
-Interns work under Great Hollow’s scientists to assist with summer research projects, during which they gain experience in study design and a variety of field and lab methods.
+Interns work under Great Hollow’s scientists to assist with summer research projects, during which they gain experience in study design and a variety of field methods.
 Interns also help with miscellaneous office duties, community events, animal care, and facility and trail maintenance, and otherwise contribute to the general day-to-day operation of Great Hollow.
-Internships are typically 8 weeks long, beginning in mid- to late May.
-They include a weekly stipend as well as shared, on-site housing for those who do not live locally.
+Internships are typically 8 weeks long, beginning around June 1.
+They include a stipend of $450/week as well as shared, on-site housing for those who do not live locally.

 Minimum Qualifications